gomarkdown/markdown/README.md

 * use custom extensions by creating parser with `parser.NewWithExtensions(extensions)`
 * over-ride `parser.Parser.ReferenceOverride` function

+## mdtohtml command-line tool

+https://github.com/gomarkdown/mdtohtml is a command-line markdown to html converter built using this library.

-You can also check out [cmd/mdhtml](https://github.com/gomarkdown/markdown/tree/master/cmd/mdtohtml) for more complete example of how to use it.
+You can also use it as an example of how to use the library.

 You can install it with:

-    go get -u github.com/gomarkdown/markdown/cmd/mdtohtml
+    go get -u github.com/gomarkdown/mdtohtml

-This is a simple command-line tool to convert markdown files to HTML.
+To run: `mdtohtml input-file [output-file]`

 ## Features